 In 1999, Carville and Democratic pollster Stanley Greenerg co-founded Democracy Corps, a 501(c)(4) organization whose stated purpose is to “mak[e] the government of the United States more responsive to the American people” by promoting Democratic candidates and agendas.

 Between 2002 and 2005, Carville — along with such notables as Paul Begala, Tucker Carlson, and Robert Novak — co-hosted the CNN debate show Crossfire.
 Following Crossfire‘s cancellation in June 2005, Carville appeared regularly on another CNN program, The Situation Room.
 And from 2006 to 2010 he co-hosted a weekly XM Radio show titled 60/20 Sports with Luke Russert, son of the late Tim Russert.

-In 2009 Carville joined the faculty of Tulane University, where he currently teaches in the Political Science Department.
+In 2009 Carville joined the faculty of Tulane University, teaching in the Political Science Department.

 In a July 2014 interview, Carville, a self-identified Catholic, stated that he was “crazy about” Pope Francis, a man renowned for his leftist political orientation.
 “I think he’s a great guy,” said Carville. “… I think he’s just what the church needs.”
 When asked to identify contemporary political issues where the views of the Catholic Church and American liberals were most clearly aligned, Carville replied: “Family and medical leave, immigration, progressive taxation, supplemental nutrition assistance programs, Medicaid expansion, affordable health care—it’s a lot….
 The idea that a child with a cleft palate or diabetes can’t receive medical attention for lack of money is about as anti-Catholic as you can get.”